 People walk across a bridge toward a round stadium with mountains in the background

-A view of a Spanish Colonial church surrounded by green trees a large city in the background with a mountain in the distance
+A Spanish Colonial church surrounded by green trees in a city

-A green river sparkles in the sun lined by a cement walkway and landscaped trees a covered bridge crosses it.
+A green river sparkles in the sun lined by a cement walkway with a covered bridge

-Why choose Monterrey: Monterrey is known as Mexico’s commercial center, though the hustle bustle of its business district is complemented by modern architecture and a clutch of outstanding museums.
-But there’s still a hint of that appealing norteño roughneck culture plus the rugged mountains surrounding Monterrey make for good hiking and climbing.
+Why choose Monterrey: Monterrey is known as Mexico’s commercial center, with the hustle and bustle of its business district complemented by modern architecture and a clutch of outstanding museums.
+There’s still a hint of that appealing norteño roughneck culture plus the rugged mountains surrounding Monterrey make for good hiking and climbing.

 Where to stay: Located in Barrio Antiguo, a cobblestone neighborhood with trendy locales, Hoteles Antigua Casona Allende offers a boutique experience that won’t break the bank.
 Almost best of all, it’s walking distance to many of the city sights and a quick metro ride to the stadium.